-Volume buys coverage — more pages = more chances to match long-tail queries.
-Quality buys ranking — better pages move up the SERP for queries you already match.
-Most indie sites get the order wrong: they push volume when they should fix existing pages, or polish forever when they should be expanding coverage.
-The data to pick correctly is sitting in Search Console; you just have to slice it the right way.
+Volume buys coverage: more pages mean more chances to match the long tail.
+Quality buys ranking: stronger pages move up the SERP for queries you already appear in.
+Most indie sites get the sequence backwards.
+They push volume when they should fix existing pages, or polish a single post forever when they should be expanding a working cluster.
+The data to pick correctly is already sitting in Search Console.
+You just have to slice it the right way.

 Quick verdict

 If average position is bad (rank 50+), invest in quality.
 If average position is decent (rank 10-30) but you have few indexed pages, invest in volume.
-Most indie sites get this backwards.
+Run the decision once a month against the data, then commit to it for the month.

 # Export Performance > Pages as CSV, then: